kiliantscherny/DE-Zoomcamp-2024/notes.md

 # 25/01/2021: GCP VM instance setup
 I can also just do `ssh de-zoomcamp` as I have added this to my ssh config file already

+### Airflow
+To stop the docker-compose airflow container:
+`docker compose down --volumes --rmi all` to remove the volumes and images